walwalwalides/Delphi-Collection-Thread/ProgressThreadTimer/README.md

 # ProgressThreadTimer
-- Create a ProgressBasr as a Thread Timer.
+- Create a ProgressBar as a Thread Timer.
 ![](ProgressThreadTimer.png)